 Anyone can get a library card to use National Library of Scotland collections and services.
-We support the work of academic researchers, although you do not need academic credentials to use NLS.
-We welcome a wide range of users.

 You must provide evidence of identity and address when you apply for your card at Readers' Registration.

 The decision to issue a card will be at our discretion.
 It only takes a few minutes to process an application and issue a card.

 - Undergraduates and college students

 - Remote access to electronic resources

 - Online registration

 Except for access to unique material, we expect the needs of college and ordinary degree level students to be met by their own institutions.

 Undergraduates and college students may apply for a library card to consult material which is not available elsewhere and which they need for specific research projects.